subconsciousnetwork/subtext/specification.md

 Subtext is a text-based, line-oriented hypertext format.
 It is designed with note-taking in mind.
 It has a simple, people-friendly syntax that is easy to read, and difficult to mess up.

 Subtext markup is made up of a sequence of lines.
 Lines that are prefixed with "magic" characters are treated as specially tagged blocks.
-Lines without leading special characters are tagged as text blocks.
+Lines without leading special characters are treated as text blocks.
 Empty lines are ignored.
 Here's a quick sample:

 ```
 # Heading